 UNION WORKERS WELCOME

 PROUD TO REPRESENT OUR SERVICE MEN AND WOMEN AND UNION WORKERS

 When someone is charged with a DUI in Hampton, Newport News, Norfolk, Virginia Beach, or anywhere in Hampton Roads, he or she is often afraid, nervous, and concerned.
 With Anthony by your side, you can rest easily knowing that he will represent you like he would want a colleague to represent his family member.
 Anthony is tough as nails and appreciates the opportunity to serve you.

-“With over 26 years of experience, I know each case is different, and I provide personalized attention for each client,” says Anthony.
+“Practicing law since 1993, I know each Hampton DUI/DWI case is different, and I provide personalized attention for each client,” says Anthony.
 “I am committed to providing my clients with zealous and skillful representation.
-I know that my client’s case is a serious concern, and I treat every client like I would want my family treated.
+I know that my client’s Hampton, VA DUI/DWI case is a serious concern, and I treat every client like I would want my family treated.
 I am here to guide you through the complexities of your case and to provide you simple, straightforward answers to your questions.”